 Eating at a casa particular is usually cheap.
-Breakfast costs no more than $4 or $5 USD and it includes more food than a human can eat (fruit, juice, bread butter and jam, eggs, cakes, Cuban coffee – or cortadito, as it will be called in Cuba – and what not).
+Breakfast costs no more than $4 or $5 USD and it includes more food than a human can eat (fresh fruit, juice, bread butter and jam, eggs, cakes, Cuban coffee – or cortadito, as it will be called in Cuba – and what not).
 Dinner can cost anything between $7 and $12 USD, depending on the location and on the main course (lobster will cost more than pork, obviously).
 Either way, eating at a casa particular is one of the best ways to enjoy Cuban cuisine.

 Kiosks And Holes In The Wall

 Street food in Cuba is actually really good.
 It can be found anywhere – street corners, main squares and beaches.
 Holes in the wall are fun to see – they are typically small windows from where a person serves whatever is on sale for the day.

 Kiosks and holes in the wall are great places to have a meal on the go, and to try some of the most interesting snakcs.
 Some sell just fruit (which, by the way, is delicious in Cuba).
 Others sell small freshly baked pizza; sandwiches; churros; fried plantains and potato chips.
 The prices are super cheap – expect to spend no more than $1 USD.

 I am a massive fan of guided food tour.
 These are a rather new thing in Cuba, but if you can try to do one – it’s a great way of getting acquainted with Cuban food and – through that – with local culture.
 The following are two good tours you can book online: